Observation Series

 DSC08152 (11)

 In August 2011, I spotted this yellow beetle feeding on the flowers of the Bamboo Orchid (Arundina graminifolia).
 It is likely to be the Yellow Orchid Beetle (Lema pectoralis).
+Another common name is Orchid Lema.
+It is a well known beetle pest of orchids.

 photo